9mm vs. 45 ACP: The Ultimate Caliber Conundrum [Updated]

 April 6th, 2019

-The greatest attribute of the 9mm cartridge is that it has the easiest-to-manage recoil.
-Pair this with the weight of a full- or mid-sized pistol, and handling will prove to be comfortable and pleasant.
+Pair the lesser recoil energy with the weight of a full- or mid-sized pistol, and handling will prove to be comfortable and pleasant when shooting the 9mm.
 And this combination is also a perfect gun for brand new shooters to start with.

 If you don’t want to go broke buying range ammo, then 9mm has your back.
 Due to its prominence among our military and law enforcement communities, and popularity with civilians, the 9×19 is the most commonly encountered pistol round world wide.